 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Book an appointment with our team →In some cases, teeth that have been weakened by previous dental treatment, decay, or large fillings may be more susceptible to fracturing upon impact.
+In some cases, teeth that have been weakened by previous dental treatment, decay, or large fillings may be more susceptible to fracturing upon impact.
+A tooth that appears healthy on the outside may have underlying vulnerabilities that make it more prone to breaking when subjected to force.

 Types of Tooth Fractures